 Center for Disease Control and Prevention – Opioid Overdose Prevention

-1-800-232-4636 TTY: 888-232-6348 The Center for Disease Control and Prevention funds national research, specializes in health education, resources, and raising awareness.
+The Center for Disease Control and Prevention funds national research, specializes in health education, resources, and raising awareness.
 Some medications, such as prescription opioids, can help relieve pain in the short term but also come with serious risks and potential complications—and should be prescribed and used carefully.
 The CDC highlights that the best ways to prevent opioid overdose deaths are to improve opioid prescribing, reduce exposure to opioids, prevent misuse, and treat opioid use disorder.
+Preventing Opioid Overdose | Overdose Prevention | CDC

-Center for Disease Control and Prevention: Youth Violence Prevention Resources
+Center for Disease Control and Prevention – Youth Violence Prevention Resources

-1-800-232-4636 TTY: 888-232-6348 The Center for Disease Control and Prevention funds national research and specializes in health education, resources, and raising awareness.
+The Center for Disease Control and Prevention funds national research and specializes in health education, resources, and raising awareness.
 Youth violence is a serious problem that can have lasting harmful effects on victims and their family, friends, and communities.
 Youth Violence Prevention efforts should aim to reduce factors that place youth at risk for perpetrating violence and promote factors that protect youth at risk for violence.
 Many prevention tools have been developed and implemented; many of these prevention programs and strategies have been evaluated and found to be effective at preventing violence and related behaviors among youth.

 Child Help